 Conversations with an Artist: Melissa Holden

-We love the graphic prints that Melissa creates.
+We love the graphic prints and illustrations that Melissa creates.
 Each collection offers something different.
 Shape, texture and form.
 A little bit of whimsy.
 Easily sophisticated or brighten up a kid's room.
-Her technique is special and these limited edition block prints are sure to find a happy place in your home.
+Her technique is special and these prints are sure to find a happy place in your home.

 Describe the moment you realized art fed your soul.